FEAST OF SAINT HUNNA OF ALSACE – 15 APRIL - Prayers and Petitions

 PRAYER

 Lord God, grant through the intercession of Saint Hunna that where there are divisions between neighbors, show me how to be a peacemaker.
 When neighbors do me wrong, show me how to do good to them in a way that will soften their hearts.
-Saint Hunna, pray for us.
-Amen.
+Amen

 Saint Hunna, pray for us.